 Industrial 3D printing is great for functional - rapid prototypes, complex designs, reducing multipart assemblies, and end-use applications.
 Our rigorous quality control measures and commercial-grade equipment create highly precise parts every single time.

-For fast, quality results, MultiJet Fusion (MJF) is unparalleled as a 3D printing process.
-It’s able to produce functional nylon prototypes and end-use production parts in a single day, featuring quality surface finishes and fine feature resolution.
+For fast, quality results, MultiJet Fusion (MJF) is unparalleled as a 3D printing process, and it's able to produce functional nylon prototypes and end-use production parts in a single day.

 Watch an initial concept for a product move from sketch to 3D CAD model to final part.
 Once a design is uploaded at Protolabs, we provide an interactive quote with real-time pricing information and manufacturability feedback within hours.